EXPLAINER: What's behind the baby formula shortage?

 WHEN ARE SUPPLIES LIKELY TO IMPROVE?

-Health regulators recently announced several steps designed to boost supply, including allowing faster importation of certain foreign brands.
+Health regulators recently announced several steps designed to boost supply, including allowing faster importation of formula made overseas.

-The FDA is working with Abbott to try and fix the violations that triggered the shutdown of its Michigan plant, which produces Similac, EleCare and several other leading brands.
+The FDA is working with Abbott to fix the violations that triggered the shutdown of its Michigan plant, which produces Similac, EleCare and several other leading powdered formulas.

 The Chicago-based company said this week that, pending FDA approval, it could restart manufacturing at its plant within two weeks.
 After that it would take another six to eight weeks before new products hit store shelves.